-The applicants propose a single-family residence.
-Residential uses will need to comply with Brevard County's Performance Standards defined by Sections 62-2251 through 62-2272.
-It is not anticipated to have hours of operations, lighting, odor, noise levels, traffic, or site activity that would diminish the enjoyment of, safety or quality of life in the neighborhood.
+This request is not anticipated to significantly diminish the enjoyment or safety or quality of life if developed with a single-family home.
+Development would need to meet Brevard County's Performance Standards defined by Sections 62-2251 through 62-2272 for hours of operations, lighting, odor, noise levels, traffic, or site activity.